tytydraco/yessleep/out/The_Changeling.md

 Once we were back on the road, we were quiet.
 I think we were just wired from all of the sneaking around.

 Sean spoke.
-"Y'know, Sioban.
+"Y'know, Siobhan.
 My parents suck too.
 My mum leaves me alone for days to even a month on end."

 "Yeah, I gathered.
 No responsible parent would let their child eat Doritos and Monster for breakfast."